sinsay/formula_rlang/README.md

 # Overview

-formula rlang can parse an expression to an syntax tree, and then you can execute it whenever you want. it keep's an environment for every expression, so you can use it as as an calculator or dynamic function tool, withh dynamic ability!
+tracefull_lang can parse an expression to an syntax tree, and then you can execute it whenever you want. it **keep's an environment for every expression**, so you can use it as **as an calculator or dynamic language tool** on rust, withh dynamic ability!

+the second important feature is tracefull_lang can show you the running info of your script, then you can know what happend while running!

 for now it support operator below: